-- The newer, more advanced GCM's are generally indicating cloud changes will amplify global average temperatures, but not after polar ice is largely gone. - But EMIC's (Earth System Models of Intermediate Complexity) do not have cloud feedbacks, and it was the LOVCLIM EMIC used (with paleo data) by Friedrich et al. showing such strongly rising ECS.
-In fact, after 1000 yrs, most EMIC's show ECS falls, as ice disappears (Pfister and Stocker 2017, which also has a good summary of the complexities of ECS at the current state of knowledge) - Garrett, Glenn, and Krueger (2018) (ArXiv) find, on theoretical grounds supported by data, that tropical clouds will show zero feedback to warmer climate. - So cloud feedbacks not implicated in Hotter=>Higher ECS
+- The newer, more advanced GCM's are indicating cloud changes will amplify global average temperatures, but less so after polar ice is largely gone. - But EMIC's (Earth System Models of Intermediate Complexity) do not include cloud feedbacks, and it was the LOVCLIM EMIC used (with paleo data) by Friedrich et al. showing such strongly rising ECS.
+In fact, after 1000 yrs, most EMIC's show ECS falls, as ice disappears (Pfister and Stocker 2017) - Garrett, Glenn, and Krueger (2018) (ArXiv) claim, on theoretical grounds supported by data, that tropical convective clouds will not show feedback to warmer climate.
+(But these are NOT the ocean stratus clouds most relevant for climate) - So at least in these studies, the higher ECS in hotter climates is aided by factors beyond clouds.